MicroEJ/docs/Tutorials/tutorialSNINonBlockingCall.rst

 .. _tutorial_sni_non_blocking_call:

 ==========================================================
-Make a Non-Blocking Call to a Java native method using SNI
+Make a Non-Blocking Call to a Java Native Method using SNI
 ==========================================================

-This tutorial describes all the steps to perform a non-blocking call to a Java method implemented in C using :ref:`Simple Native Interface (SNI) <sni>`.
+This tutorial describes all the steps to perform a non-blocking call to a Java method implemented in C using the :ref:`Simple Native Interface (SNI) <sni>` mechanism.

 Intended Audience
 =================